 Table 13.
-Acres in the Republican River Basin enrolled in the Tri-Basin NRD's WCIP in 2022.
+Acres in the Republican River Basin enrolled in the Tri-Basin NRD's WCIP in 2023.
 The "New Acres Enrolled" column indicates the number of acres that were added to the program in the year indicated.
 The "Total Acres Enrolled" column indicates the total number of acres enrolled as of the year indicated.

-Year New Acres Enrolled Total Acres Enrolled 2022 0 1,579.33
+Year New Acres Enrolled Total Acres Enrolled 2023 402.36 1,970.05

 The locations of wells used to monitor groundwater levels for all NRDs in the District are shown in Figure 1 (page 5).
-Groundwater level data are reported to the University of Nebraska-Lincoln Conservation Survey Division (CSD) by the NRDs and are made available to the public through CSD and U.S. Geological Survey (USGS) datasets.
-Groundwater level data from these publicly available datasets were generally utilized for the MHO C analysis, along with some revised, NRD-provided groundwater level data.
-A summary of the analysis is in the First Five-Year Technical Analysis for the Republican River Basin-Wide Plan: Results and Plan Progress Updates, 2019-2022 report which will be submitted to the legislature in 2024 and made available for download on the basin-wide plan website, https://rrbwp.nebraska.gov.
-Additional groundwater level data are available from the NRD upon request.
+Groundwater level data are provided to NeDNR by this NRD as part of the analysis of MHO C for the basin-wide plan.
+A summary of the analysis is in the First Five-Year Technical Analysis for the Republican River Basin-Wide Plan: Results and Plan Progress Updates, 2019-2022 report which was submitted to the legislature on February 29, 2024, and is available for download on the basin-wide plan website, https://rrbwp.nebraska.gov.
+Groundwater level data are available from the NRD upon request.